-Vegans may age slower than meat-eaters on average.
+Vegans likely age slower than meat-eaters on average.
 Studies show people eating more vegetables get fewer wrinkles.
-Antioxidants from plant foods also reduce oxidation and inflammation that cause aging.
-That said, vegans who eat a diet focused on refined carbohydrates may not experience these benefits.
+Antioxidants from plant foods also reduce the oxidation and inflammation behind aging.
+However, vegans eating a diet high in refined carbs may not experience anti-aging benefits.

 Based on the best information I could find, eating a vegan diet won’t inherently make you age faster or slower—but it’s more likely to make you age slower.